japajoe/MiniAudioExNET/README.md

 This library ticks all these boxes.
 There are some (in my opinion) minor things missing such as more audio format decoders, but at least 3 widely used formats are supported which is sufficient for my needs.
 If you would like to have support for more formats, then please make your request [here](https://github.com/mackron/miniaudio).

 # Features
-- Playback of various audio formats such as WAV/MP3/FLAC.
+- Playback and decoding of various audio formats such as WAV/MP3/FLAC.
 - Stream audio from disk or from memory.
 - Callbacks for effects processing and generating audio.
 - Spatial properties like doppler effect, pitching, distance attenuation and panning.